Timings reflect Canadian Eastern Time

 Gaining board level buy in to develop a successful target programme across the Rio Tinto

-Explaining the journey of setting targets and executing change through improved transparency of EDG across 60 operation globally.
+Explaining the journey of setting water targets and executing change through improved transparency of EDG across 60 operations globally.
 Sharing lessons learnt from gaining board approval to disclose asset level information publicly.

 Speaker